videlais/learning-javascript/chapter8/index.md

 console.log(exampleObject[exampleSymbol]);
 ```

-In the above code, a Symbol is created through the function `Symbol()`.
+In the above code, a Symbol is created through the constructor **Symbol()**.
 It was given a description, "name", and was then used to augment an existing object through using its computed value to define a new property.

 **Note:** The description of a Symbol is not its value.
 It is what its own property *description* will be set to internally.
 This can be used for debugging purposes.